AIR PURIFYING PLANTS: INDOOR PLANTS THAT CLEAN AIR AND REMOVE TOXINS

-Not only it absorbs harmful toxins but it also improves the humidity of the air.
+Not only does it absorb harmful toxins but it also improves the humidity of the air.

 So if you are suffering from dry skin or throat then it is best to plant this aesthetically beautiful Boston fern.

-Boston ferns grow in indirect sunlight or bright area.
+Boston ferns grow in indirect sunlight or bright areas.

 2 hours of indirect sunlight is preferable.
 Though it cannot tolerate any direct sunlight or total shade.